roachhd/kids-code-hour/_posts/2014-11-30-completion-certificates.md

 ---
 layout: post
 title: Completion Certificates
-categories: [ Resources, On the day]
+categories: [ Resources, Educator Notes]
 ---

 When you complete any part of the **Hour of Code** for your **Hour of Code** event.